Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Tool.Extensions/README.md

 You can see a sample: [SampleWidgetMigration.cs](./CommunityMigrations/SampleWidgetMigration.cs)

-After implementing the migration, you need to [register the migration](#register-migrations) in the system.
+After implementing the migration, you need to [register the migration](#registration) in the system.

 > [!TIP]
 > For a complete end-to-end example, see our guide on [how to migrate widget data as reusable content](https://docs.kentico.com/x/migrate_widget_data_as_reusable_content_guides) in the Kentico documentation.

-## Customize widget property migrations
+### Customize Widget Property Migrations

 In the `Migration.Tool.Extensions/CommunityMigrations` folder, create a new file with a class that implements the `IWidgetPropertyMigration` interface.
 Implement the following properties and methods required by the interface: